Model-free Analysis of Dynamic Trading Strategies: Application to pairs trading

 There are two types of crossings with different time-scales along the path: crossings due to the mean reverting phenomenon on a longer time-scale and crossings with small magnitudes due to the roughness of the path once the signals revert to level $0$.
 The crossings of the first type could be captured by all $\delta$ with appropriate choices.
 Crossings of the second type show up as $\delta\rightarrow 0$.
-Empirical estimates seem to indicate a non-zero limit of the realized profit $\delta D_T^{\delta}$ as $\delta\rightarrow 0$.
-This is consistent with the result in Proposition \ref{prop.localtime} for $p=2$, indicating that it is not use small thresholds $\delta$ for trading this pair (see Figure \ref{fig:pepsi_cocacola_realized_profit}).
-The realized profit is maximized at $\delta\simeq 3.2 \sigma$, which is quite different from the OU model, where realized profit is maximized for $\delta< \sigma$.
+For KO-PEP signals, empirical estimates seem to indicate a non-zero limit of the realized profit $\delta D_T^{\delta}$ as $\delta\rightarrow 0$.
+This is consistent with the result in Proposition \ref{prop.localtime} for $p=2$, indicating that it is not more profitable to use smaller thresholds $\delta$ for trading this pair (see Figure \ref{fig:pepsi_cocacola_realized_profit}).
+The realized profit is maximized at $\delta\simeq 3.2 \sigma$.
+For SH-SDS signals, empirical estimates imply a limit of the realized profit $\delta D_T^{\delta}$ at zero as $\delta\rightarrow 0$.
+This is consistent with the result in Proposition \ref{prop.localtime} for $p<2$.
+Similar to the previous case, this indicates that it is also not profitable to use small thresholds $\delta$ for trading this pair (see Figure \ref{fig:sh_sds_realized_profit}).
+The realized profit is maximized at $\delta\simeq 0.3 \sigma$.

+Comparing the results in Figures \ref{fig:pepsi_cocacola_crossings} and \ref{fig:sh_sds_crossings}, we see that different pairs trading signals have very different behaviors in terms of the roughness of the path and the optimal thresholds.
+This is different from the results assuming Ornstein-Uhlenbeck models, where realized profit is always maximized at $\delta \lesssim \sigma$ \cite{leung2015optimal}.

+\paragraph{Comparison with Ornstein-Uhlenbeck models} The most widely used model for pairs trading is the Ornstein-Uhlenbeck (OU) model \cite{gatev2006,leung2015}, mainly due to its mean-reversion properties and analytical tractability: